-Truancy is defined as a student absenting him/herself from school without parent/legal guardian permission, or leaving school grounds without permission during the school day.
+Truancy is defined as a student being absent from school without parent/legal guardian permission, or leaving school grounds without permission during the school day.
 Truancy may result in disciplinary action up to and including suspension or expulsion.

 Lateness/Assignments